 We almost made it!

-After climbing over rocks and down small waterfalls for about half an hour, we made it to an impassable dropoff.
+Rock hopping our way down the creek, climbing over rocks and down small waterfalls for about half an hour, we made it to an impassable dropoff.
 Matt wasn't keen on finding a way around.
-So we have a break and relaxed a little.
+Here we decided to rest, take in all the nature and relaxed a little.